Parenting is tough work! We’re expected to do all. the. things. And do them well! But what makes a good mom? And how do you get those qualities?

 If forgiving children is a characteristic of a good mom, then staying calm is also a requirement.

-Motherhood is an emotional experience, and sometimes it’s hard to control your temper, even if you’ve never had a “temper problem” before.
-When your patience is low, you’re tired, and stressed, it’s easy to lose your temper.
+When your patience is low, you’re tired, and you’re feeling stressed, it’s easy to lose your temper.

-I’ll be the first to admit that I lose my temper more than I care to admit.
+I’ll be the first to admit that I lose my temper more than I’d like to admit.
 One thing that’s been helping me keep my temper in check is The Stop Yelling Handbook.

 Learning to reframe my frustration so that I can stay calm instead of screaming or taking it out on my kids has been life-changing.